 We recognise the special role that school has in supporting the role of parents and enhancing the development of achievements in all fields and the potential impact of all aspects of school life.

 Relationships, Sex and Health Education

 Relationships, Sex and Health Education (RSHE) is an important part of our curriculum.
 It is an entitlement for all children because children and young people need to know how to be safe and healthy, and how to manage their academic, personal and social lives in a positive way.
 We aim to ensure that children learn the fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults.
 As a school, we use 'Goodness and Mercy' resources, alongside the Heartsmart programme as they fully support the Church of England vision for education: “I come that they may have life in all its fullness" (John 10:10).

 Modern Foreign languages

-It is our aim to provide children with a foundation and enthusiasm for future language learning.
-At St Mary's, the children learn to understand and respond to both spoken and written language in either Spanish or French.
-Modern foreign languages are taught through a variety of role-play, games and discussions.
-External language teachers also visit to teach lessons.
+At St Mary's, we provide children with a foundation and enthusiasm for future language learning.
+The children learn to understand and respond to both spoken and written language in French.
+We encourage the children to engage in French speaking as part of everyday life.
+Lessons are taught through a variety of role-play, practical activities, songs and discussions.